PySimpleGUI/PySimpleGUI/docs/index.md

 window.Close()
 ```

 ## How GUI Programming in Python Should Look?
 At least for beginners ?

 While one goal was making it simple to create a GUI another just as important goal was to do it in a Pythonic manner.
-Whether it achieved this goal is debatable, but it was an attempt just the same.
+Whether it achieved these goals is debatable, but it was an attempt just the same.

-The key to custom windows in PySimpleGUI is to view windows as ROWS of  Elements.
+The key to custom windows in PySimpleGUI is to view windows as ROWS of GUI  Elements.
 Each row is specified as a list of these Elements.
 Put the rows together and you've got a window.
 This means the GUI is defined as a series of Lists, a Pythonic way of looking at things.

  Let's dissect this little program
  ```python